IU-PR/Capstone_project/content/docs/2024/startup_studio/week3.md

 ### **Challenges & Solutions**

 **Difficulties with metrics:**\
-We use kube-system-metrics, of which we found only two versions.
+We use kube-state-metrics, of which we found only two versions.
 Each has its own disadvantages.
 One gives metrics for telemetry only, the other does not give detailed metrics for cpu usage and memory of pods.
 In the end we chose the second version, but we had to figure out how to convert the metrics that are available to us to the ones we need.
 To solve the problem we used PromQL.